-So you’ve just received a renewal letter from your car insurance company — what now?
+So you’ve just received a renewal letter from your auto insurance company — what now?
 Well, first, it’s a good idea to follow any specific instructions listed in the letter.
-But after that, it’s important to consider a few key factors that could help save you time, money, and hassle when renewing (or not renewing) your car insurance policy.
+But after that, it’s important to consider a few key factors that could help save you time, money, and hassle when renewing (or not renewing) your auto insurance policy.
 Here, we’ve narrowed it down to 5 simple steps.

 What to do before you renew

 1. Review your coverage needs